Silicosis Toolbox Talk

 Silicosis Safety Talk

 With all the talk about silicosis in the news, OSHA has put out new regulations concerning silica dust and overexposure to it.
-This in turn has put more focus on the health hazards of silica dust by employers as well as employees.
-To prevent silicosis, it is important to first understand what silica dust is, how it silicosis is diagnosed, and the health effects it may have on your body.
+This, in turn, has caused employers and employees to focus more on the health hazards of silica dust.

-What is Silica?
+What is silica?

 Silica is one of the most common minerals in the earth's crust, found in common materials like glass, beach sand, silicone, and granite.
 Crystalline silica—found in sand, gravel, clay, granite diatomaceous earth, and many other forms of rock—is the dangerous type of silica, as it is a health concern.
-When silica dust is created on a construction site (through actions like cutting, grinding, drilling, etc.) fine silica particles known as silica dust get airborne and are inhaled deep into the lungs where they cause damage.
+When silica dust is created on a construction site (through actions like cutting, grinding, drilling, etc.), fine silica particles known as silica dust become airborne and are inhaled deep into the lungs where they cause damage.

 Most people who get silicosis are workers who have been exposed to silica dust at work.
-Jobs in mining, construction, plaster or drywall installation, sandblasting, and roofing may put you at higher risk for developing silicosis.
+Jobs in mining, construction, plaster or drywall installation, sandblasting, and roofing may put you at higher risk of developing silicosis.

-Three Types of Silicosis
+Three types of silicosis

 There are 3 types of silicosis: acute, chronic, and accelerated.

-Acute Silicosis
+Acute silicosis

 Acute silicosis is where symptoms happen a few weeks up to 3 years after exposure to a large amount of silica dust.

-Chronic Silicosis
+Chronic silicosis

 Chronic Silicosis is where problems may not show up until decades after they have been exposed to low or moderate amounts of silica dust.
 This is the most common type as symptoms may be mild at first and slowly worsen.

-Accelerated Silicosis
+Accelerated silicosis

-Accelerated silicosis is where the symptoms become noticeable 5 to 10 years after heavy exposure to silica and they can worsen quickly.
+Accelerated silicosis is where the symptoms become noticeable 5 to 10 years after heavy exposure to silica, and they can worsen quickly.

 Some early symptoms of silicosis can include: